 In 1987, the federal government issued the Nursing Home Reform Law that requires all assisted living facilities to care for their residents in a way that fosters quality of life, dignity and self-determination.

 New nursing home residents must be given a copy of these rights prior to admission.
 These rights include:

 If you believe your loved one has experienced abuse or if his or her rights were violated while in a nursing home, contact the elder abuse attorneys at the Arnold Law Firm.
 We provide a free consultation and will determine if your loved one has a case that entitles compensation.
-Our attorneys will fight to ensure your loved one receives the justice he or she deserves.
+Our personal injury lawyers will fight to ensure your loved one receives the justice he or she deserves.